aaronmcm99/Open-AI-Gym-Project/README.md

 ```
 ### 8. Changing Algoirthm
 #### Description
--Switches the algorithm from PPO to DQN to compare the performance of both algorithms on the same environment.
+- Switches the algorithm from PPO to DQN to compare the performance of both algorithms on the same environment.
--Initializes the DQN model and trains it for a specified number of time steps.
+- Initializes the DQN model and trains it for a specified number of time steps.
 ```python
 # Changing Algorithm
 from stable_baselines3 import DQN